The Daniel (Hiestand) Haston, to whom this website

 they spread across the expanding early American frontier.

-This can partly be explained by illiteracy in the family and
+This can partly be explained by illiteracy in some branches of the family and

 also by the fact that English-speaking clerks spelled German